 Registering your Marriage in Ireland

 If you have had your wedding abroad your marriage will not normally be registered in Ireland.
-However, your foreign marriage certificate will usually be accepted for official purposes.
+However, it will be recognised in Ireland provided it is entered on the civil register of the country where the ceremony took place and all legal formalities have been followed.
+Your foreign marriage certificate will usually be accepted for official purposes.

 If your certificate is in a foreign language you will need to provide an official translation from a recognised translation agency along with your marriage certificate.

 Please note: The above information is in respect of UK and Irish citizens.
 Although much care and attention has been taken to ensure the above information on registering your marriage is correct please do not take it as legal advice.